AndersonARC-e/bothandler/README.md

 # bothandler

 VK API bot that I have made to study Java.
-This repository is deprecated and no longer maintained now.
+This repository is deprecated and no longer maintained.